Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 - Coffee jar with pre-prepared spheres - optional
 - Rope to illustrate wavefronts/boundaries -optional
 -
-- Also contains the box for Waves at Boundaries, which should in turn contain
+- USED TO contain the box for Waves at Boundaries, which should in turn contain
 -
 - A wave model
 - Plasticine for weights